 What Makes a Fatal Car Crash a Wrongful Death in Indiana?

 Not every fatal crash will result in a wrongful death claim.
-In order for a wrongful death lawsuit to be filed, it must be shown that the crash was caused by negligent actions and that the death caused harm to surviving family members.
+In order for a wrongful death lawsuit to be filed, it must be shown that the crash was caused by negligent actions and that the death caused harm to the surviving family members.
 More specifically, you must prove all of the following:

 - The person’s death was caused by negligent or wrongful actions by another.